Stress urinary incontinence

 Call your provider if you have symptoms of stress incontinence and they bother you.

 Doing Kegel exercises may help prevent symptoms.
-Women who are pregnant may want to do Kegels during and after pregnancy to help prevent incontinence.
+Women may want to do Kegels during and after pregnancy to help prevent incontinence.

 Hashim H, Abrams P. Evaluation and management of men with urinary incontinence.
 In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
 11th ed.
 Philadelphia, PA: Elsevier; 2016:chap 72.